ericwang4904/Canvas_API/README.md

 ## Using the Program.
 Congrats!
 You're done setting up.
 Simply run `main.py` to test your code for functionality.
 You can figure out the rest by yourself.
 If you have any questions, just ask!

+(Make sure your module is present in every course in the group or that course will be skipped!)